-The algebraic sign of $\Gamma_{\rm t}$ is positive beyond the stellar corotation radius ($a>r_{\rm co}$), where the star transfers its rotational angular momentum to the planet's orbital angular momentum.
+The algebraic sign of $\Gamma_{\rm t}$ is positive beyond the stellar corotation radius ($a>r_{\rm co}$), where the star transfers its rotational angular momentum to the orbital angular momentum of the planet.
 In turn, planets closer to the star than the corotation radius transfer angular orbital momentum to spin up the star and, hence, $\Gamma_{\rm t}(a<r_{\rm co})<0$.